devjoes/github-runner-autoscaler/README.md

 helm install cert-manager jetstack/cert-manager -n cert-manager --create-namespace --set installCRDs=true
 ```

-We can then install the operator like this:
+We can then install the operator (this will track the latest tag):

 ```
-cd operator
-make install deploy
+kubectl apply -f install.yaml
 ```

-TODO: Come up with a proper way of packaging the operator

-We are going to create an API service called 'metrics' in the namespace 'github' before doing this we need to create the namespace and a certificate for it to use like this:
+We are going to create an API service called 'metrics' in the namespace 'github' before doing this we need to create the namespace and a certificate for it to use:

 ```
 kubectl create ns github